1. Overview

 4. Conclusion

-In conclusion, we've learned many different ways of setting a header on a response, either if we want to set it on a single endpoint or if we want to configure all our rest APIs, even if we're migrating to the reactive stack, now we have the knowledge to do all these things.
+In this article, we learned many different ways of setting a header on a response.
+Whether we want to set it on a single endpoint, configure all our rest APIs, or even migrate to the reactive stack, we have the necessary knowledge.

-As always, all the examples can be accessed in our Github repository, both the non-reactive ones and the ones using Spring 5 specific functionality.
+As always, all the examples can be accessed in our GitHub repository, both the non-reactive ones and those using Spring 5-specific functionality.